Real-world models for multiple term structures: a unifying HJM semimartingale framework: Market viability with multiple term structures

 In this setup, the dual elements are supermartingale deflators, as introduced in the next definition.

-\begin{definition} A strictly positive c\`adl\`ag process $Z$ with $Z_0\leq 1$ is a {\em supermartingale deflator} if $Z(1+X)$ is a supermartingale, for every $X\in\cX_1$.
-A strictly positive local martingale $Z$ with $Z_0=1$ is a {\em local martingale deflator (LMD)} if $ZX^{(i,T)}$ is a local martingale, for every $(i,T)\in I_0\times\R_+$. \end{definition}
+\begin{definition} A strictly positive c\`adl\`ag process $D$ with $D_0\leq 1$ is a {\em supermartingale deflator} if $D(1+X)$ is a supermartingale, for every $X\in\cX_1$.
+A strictly positive local martingale $D$ with $D_0=1$ is a {\em local martingale deflator (LMD)} if $DX^{(i,T)}$ is a local martingale, for every $(i,T)\in I_0\times\R_+$. \end{definition}

 The next theorem is a version of the fundamental theorem of asset pricing based on the above notion of NUPBR.
 This result extends \cite[Theorem A.1]{CKT16} in two directions: first, by considering an infinite time horizon; second, by proving the existence of a supermartingale deflator which is the reciprocal of a wealth process ({\em num\'eraire portfolio}, see \cite{KK07}).
-While the extension is relatively straightforward, relying on existing results such as \cite[Theorem 1.7]{Kardaras13b}, we give a detailed proof in Appendix \ref{app:prop_FTAP}, as we could not find in the literature a formulation that is directly applicable to our setting.
+Although the proof relies substantially on existing results such as \cite[Theorem 1.7]{Kardaras13b}, we are not aware of a formulation that directly applies to our setting.
+We therefore provide a complete proof in Appendix \ref{app:prop_FTAP}.
 We note that, in the present setup, the process $1+\widehat{X}$ appearing in Theorem \ref{thm:FTAP} corresponds to the wealth process of the {\em growth-optimal portfolio}, a central object in the benchmark approach to finance (see, e.g., \cite{PH}).

 \begin{theorem} For the financial market of Definition \ref{def:market}, NUPBR holds if and only if there exists an element $\widehat{X}\in\cX_1$ with $\widehat{X}>-1$ such that $1/(1+\widehat{X})$ is a supermartingale deflator.
 Moreover, every local martingale deflator is a supermartingale deflator. \end{theorem}